5135 Wexford Run Road, Wexford, PA 15090

 Dear Second Grade GOAL Parents,

 Individualized Options: The I.O. time gives students a variety of opportunities to pursue particular interests, focus on individual strengths, or try new areas of potential development.
 The students will be able to choose between learning centers and/or an independent study.
 Your child’s GIEP and interests will drive center choices.
 Your child will maintain an I.O. log of accomplished activities, as well as weekly evaluation entries.
 After completing three credits, the students will have earned an “intermission” and can play any of the strategy games available (for one or two sessions only).
 This log is available for your review at anytime; just send me an e-mail that you would like to review your child's I.O. folder.
 They will also be creating an original board game sometime during the second semester.
 More details on this project will be sent home at a later date.
 I am looking for parent volunteers for I.O. time.
+Go to the "Forms" tab on my webpage to sign up.

 Gifted Support Teacher